Fiware-Community/kubernetes-in-FiwareLab/docs/README.md

     ```ansible-playbook join_kubernetes_workers_nodes.yml```

-14. Verify the configuration from master node.
+14. Verify the configuration from master node:

     ```
     kubectl get nodes

     kubectl get pods --all-namespaces
     ```

 # Troubleshooting
 In case settingup_kubernetes_cluster playbook fails due to some system errors.
 Then reset the cluster otherwise it will show different errors like **PORT IN USE** and **CERTIFICATES ALREADY EXIST**
 To fix these errors run below commands on master node:

-    Kubeadm reset
+    kubeadm reset
     iptables -F && iptables -t nat -F && iptables -t mangle -F && iptables -X

 # Files in this repository